chenyan19209219/gitlab-ce/doc/install/aws/index.md

 Let's connect to the primary and configure some things before logging in.

 ### Configuring GitLab to connect with postgres and Redis

+**_We're still assuming that we have the ability to connect directly to RDS, which is not and should not be possible.
+In fact, at this point, we can't connect to our GitLab servers either, because we created them without public IPs.
+So I think we need a bastion host at this point in order to proceed._**

+**_THIS IS WHERE I LEFT OFF_**

 While connected to your server, let's connect to the RDS instance to verify access and to install a required extension: